laischaves/nts/engineering/Integrals.md

 ## Improper Integrals

-An improper integral is an integral with one or more infinite [[limits]] and/or discontinuous integrands.
+An improper integral is an integral with one or more infinite [[Limits]] and/or discontinuous integrands.
 Integral is called convergent if the limit exists and has a finite value and divergent if the limit doesn’t exist or has infinite value.